A Brief Crack of Light

+Background

 The album was recorded in two separate sessions; from December 2010 to February 2011, and in June 2011 at Blast Studios, Newcastle, England.
 The first session was mixed in March 2011, while the second session was mixed in July 2011.

 Produced by Adam Sinclair & Therapy?, the album's title comes from Speak, Memory (1951) a memoir by Russian writer Vladimir Nabokov, who describes life as "A brief crack of light between two eternities of darkness".

 The album was preceded by a single entitled Living in the Shadow of the Terrible Thing on 23 January 2012, a video of which was filmed in November 2011 and premiered on the bands' official page on 9 January 2012.
 A video for Before You, With You, After You was premiered on the bands' official page on 19 November 2012.
 It consisted of footage filmed at Belfast's Empire Music Hall on 4 October 2012 by "Giftedlive.com".

 Living in the Shadow of the Terrible Thing was debuted at a gig in Cork, Ireland in October 2010 and later played at various European festivals in Summer 2011.
 Before You, With You, After You was debuted at a festival in Torhout, Belgium in September 2011.